 The Lord of Sipán is one of Peru’s most well-known ancient rulers.

 His tomb’s discovery by Walter Alva was absolutely groundbreaking for investigators of the Moche culture.
-Andina reports, in fact, that the discovery was so important that a visiting Egyptian archaeologist considers it to be for the Moche culture what King Tut was for the ancient Egyptians.
+In fact, the discovery was so important that a visiting Egyptian archaeologist considers it the Lord to be for the Moche culture what King Tut was for the ancient Egyptians.

 The Moche civilization ruled on Peru’s northern coast in parts of what is now Ancash, Trujillo, La Libertad, Lambayeque, and Piura.

 The Lord of Sipán was found in the royal tombs of Lambayeque, transforming the region into a tourist destination as it had never been known before.

 He was found adorned with jewelry and surrounded by treasure.
 Alongside him in the tomb were 6 other people and a dog (the native Peruvian hairless type).